Highlands, New Jersey: Local government

 Highlands is governed by a Faulkner Act, formally known as the Optional Municipal Charter Law, under the Small Municipality (Plan C) form of New Jersey municipal government, enacted by direct petition as of January 1, 1978.
 The borough is one of 18 municipalities (of the 564) statewide that use this form of government, which is only available to municipalities with a population below 12,000 at the time of adoption.
-The governing body is comprised of the Mayor and the four-member Borough Council, who are elected on an at-large basis in non-partisan voting to three-year terms on a staggered basis as part of the November general election, in a three-year cycle in which two council seats come up for election in each of two consecutive years followed by the mayoral seat up for vote in the third year.
+The governing body is comprised of the mayor and the four-member borough council, who are elected on an at-large basis in non-partisan voting to three-year terms on a staggered basis as part of the November general election, in a three-year cycle in which two council seats come up for election in each of two consecutive years followed by the mayoral seat up for vote in the third year.
 This form of government was adopted in 1956.
 In a 2014 referendum, voters changed the format and timing of elections from partisan in November to nonpartisan in May.
 In the November 2014 general election, voters approved a referendum shifting the borough's nonpartisan elections from May to November, with the first November nonpartisan municipal election taking place in 2015.

-As of 2025, the mayor of the Borough of Highlands is Carolyn Broullon, whose term of office ends December 31, 2022.
-Members of the Highlands Borough Council are Council President JoAnne Provenzano Olszewski (2023), Leo Cervantes (2024), Karen Chelak (2024) and Donald Melnyk (2023).
+As of 2025, the mayor of the Borough of Highlands is Carolyn Broullon, whose term of office ends December 31, 2025.
+Members of the Highlands Borough Council are Council President JoAnne Provenzano Olszewski (2026), Leo Cervantes (2027), Karen Chelak (2027) and Donald Melnyk (2026).

 Federal, state and county representation

 Highlands is in the 6th Congressional District and is part of New Jersey's 13th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Highlands was in the 11th state legislative district.